CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Datasets

 Up to now, 8 WSLQ systems are known; by the fraction of these lenses that appear in the \texttt{CatNorth} and the fraction of discoverable known lenses that successfully pass through our pipeline, we can estimate the completeness of \texttt{CatNorth} and evaluate the reliability of our lensed quasar candidates search algorithm.

-Among the eight known WSLQs, four are present in \texttt{CatNorth}: J1004+4112 \citep{2003Natur.426..810I}, SDSS J1029+2623 \citep{2006ApJ...653L..97I, Oguri_2008}, SDSS J1326+4806 \citep{Shu_2019}, and GraL J165105.3-041725 \citep{2021ApJ...921...42S}; the remaining WSLQs are missing because they fall below the \texttt{CatNorth}'s limiting magnitude, with only the brightest image of COOL J0542-2125 \citep{Martinez_2023} in the DESI Legacy Imaging Surveys DR9 having a counterpart image in \texttt{CatNorth}.
+Among the eight known WSLQs, four are present in \texttt{CatNorth}: J1004+4112 \citep{2003Natur.426..810I,2005PASJ...57L...7I}, SDSS J1029+2623 \citep{2006ApJ...653L..97I, Oguri_2008}, SDSS J1326+4806 \citep{Shu_2019}, and GraL J165105.3-041725 \citep{2021ApJ...921...42S}, i.e., at least two images were found in \texttt{CatNorth}; the remaining WSLQs are missing because they fall below the \texttt{CatNorth}'s limiting magnitude, with only the brightest image of COOL J0542-2125 \citep{Martinez_2023} in the DESI Legacy Imaging Surveys DR9 having a counterpart image in \texttt{CatNorth}.
 This yields a coverage of approximately 50\% for the known WSLQs within \texttt{CatNorth}.
-For the four discoverable lenses, \texttt{CatNorth} contains only two images each, their image cutouts are displayed from left to right in Figure \ref{figure: 4 known lens}, while the intrinsic image multiplicities of these systems are 4, 3, 2, and 4 from left to right, respectively.
+For the four discoverable lenses, \texttt{CatNorth} contains only two images each, their image cutouts are displayed from left to right in Figure \ref{figure: 4 known lens}, while the intrinsic image multiplicities of these systems are 5, 3, 2, and 4 from left to right, respectively.
 In Section \ref{section: completeness}, we assess the performance of these known lenses in our search pipeline and, on that basis, infer the reliability of our algorithm.